Back to index

 Touch

-• Tap: place a stone
+• Tap or release: place a stone on an empty cell

 Beginner Tips

-• Think in terms of ‘bridges’: two-step connections that are hard to block cleanly.
+• Think in terms of bridges: two-step connections that are hard to block cleanly.

-• Avoid playing only on the edge—central influence usually matters more.
+• Avoid playing only on the edge.
+Central influence usually matters more.

 Advanced Tips